OscarHuesos/DFT_Geant4_GeantV/README.md

 - [Xerces] >= 3.2.3

 ## Build and Install
 The project can be installed manually.
-Each module can be compiled independently from soruce.
+Each module can be compiled independently from  the source.

 ### UMESIMD
 Expression template for vectorization library.